quent043/stake-vote/README.md

  - Use Viem instead of Ethers (didn't have time to find good viem tools for UUPS proxy deployments)
  - Add a locking period in staking contract.
 Tokens are locked for the duration of the survey and can be redeemed after the end timestamp or if Survey cancelled
  - Using a private variable "_surveyId" instead of a Counter for the surveyId in SurveyContract would improve gas usage
+ - Implement multiple choices survey, using a mapping instead of yes / no counts